Invariant manifolds and stability for rough differential equations: Introduction

 The article is structured as follows.
-In Section \ref{sec:RDE}, we first provide some background about the rough path theory and prove some auxiliary Lemmas.
-We then obtain some crucial estimates.
-The main results of this section are formulated in Proposition \ref{RS17}, Proposition \ref{DDSD}, and Proposition \ref{ZXZ}.
-These three Propositions are our tools for proving the main results of this paper.
-Section \ref{manifolds} includes our main results.
-We introduce random fixed points for cocycles (\emph{stationary trajectories}) around which the invariant manifolds exist.
-The main results of this section are Theorem \ref{stable_manifold}, Theorem \ref{Local unstable manifolds}, Theorem \ref{center_manifold}, and Corollary \ref{stability}.
-At the end of our paper, we provide some examples for which our findings apply.
+In Section~\ref{sec:RDE}, we first provide background on rough path theory and prove several auxiliary lemmas.
+We then establish crucial estimates.
+The main results of this section are formulated in Propositions~\ref{RS17}, \ref{DDSD}, and \ref{ZXZ}, which serve as key tools for proving the principal results of this paper.
+Section~\ref{manifolds} presents our main contributions, where we introduce random fixed points for cocycles (termed \emph{stationary trajectories}), around which the invariant manifolds are constructed.
+The main results of this section are Theorem~\ref{stable_manifold}, Theorem~\ref{Local unstable manifolds}, Theorem~\ref{center_manifold}, and Corollary~\ref{stability}.
+Finally, we conclude the paper with examples that illustrate the applicability of our findings.